theonize/Currier/Gloss/Jonah/Jonah 2.md

 - M.Deparvelle: 1891, James Bartley, Star of the East, Falkland Islands,
 - Harry Rimmer: English sailor, England

 Per verse 9, this is a prayer of Thanksgiving;  but not one of repentance.
-This prayer is an aggregation of many quotations from scripture.
+This prayer is an aggregation of many quotations from scripture...not his own words.
+This is not an indictment: someone who is very attuned to Scripture the to speak thusly.
 Later scripture (i.e. Lamentations) draws from this peom ...this implication is two-fold:
   - Jonah knew scripture [very well]
-  - Jonah's writing were well known and/or drew from common Jewish sacred phrases of the time
+  - Jonah's writing were well known and/or drew from common Jewish sacred language.

 1) "From the bowels" ~ after a thousand moral choices that ended in the pit Jonah recognizes his fallenness.
 He also recognizes that Yahweh is the answer - we are completely helpless.